helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ![patterns-knife-tool]

+#### Merging tracks

+Knife tool has an alternative mode: use right-click-&-drag (or long-tap-&-drag on mobile platforms) to merge one clip with another:

+![patterns-merge-tool]

 ### Clips and track grouping

 In the example above, two split tracks remain on the same row because the tracks are grouped by name, and the knife tool keeps the track name the same.
 Pattern roll can also group tracks by color, or by instrument, or by track id — yet grouping by name works better for me.